 THE CONTROVERSY OVER BASIC TREATMENT CHOICES

 Despite numerous treatment trials for Clostridium difficile infection, dating back to 1978, the drug of choice for CDI remains controversial.
 In fact, Pepin noted that “there are few common infectious diseases in developed countries for which the treatments used in 2006 are essentially the same as those recommended one-quarter of a century ago”[78].
 The same can be said for 2013 and the foreseeable future.
 The recent Cochrane Collaboration review of antibiotic treatment for CDI vividly illustrates the ongoing problems related to treatment decisions[79,80].
 The authors reviewed randomized, controlled trials of antibiotic therapy for CDI.
 There were 15 studies considered evaluable with 1152 patients involved.
 There was only one placebo controlled trial, which was considered to be of small size with poor methodologic quality.
 The authors concluded that even the most basic question of whether any antibiotic is effective, much less which one, has not yet been answered.
-The authors stated, “this review cannot establish the efficacy of antibiotic therapy for CDI as the only placebo controlled trial is inadequate.”
-In fact, they noted that there is “uncertainty whether mild CDI needs to be treated.”
-Further, they noted that “this review cannot definitively make a specific antibiotic recommendation for the treatment of CDI.”
-When looking at particular antibiotics, they concluded that “no single antibiotic is clearly superior to others.”
+The authors stated, “this review cannot establish the efficacy of antibiotic therapy for CDI as the only placebo controlled trial is inadequate”.
+In fact, they noted that there is “uncertainty whether mild CDI needs to be treated”.
+Further, they noted that “this review cannot definitively make a specific antibiotic recommendation for the treatment of CDI”.
+When looking at particular antibiotics, they concluded that “no single antibiotic is clearly superior to others”.
 Although, they did note that teicoplanin was superior to vancomycin.
 Unfortunately, teicoplanin is not available in the United States.

 Part of the reason that there have been so few changes in our treatment of CDI over the last 30 years may be due to the lack of development of significant resistance.
 Fortunately, a number of recent studies have not revealed resistance to the main standbys for treatment of CDI: metronidazole and vancomycin.
 Aspevall et al[81] studied 238 isolates of C. difficile collected from 2000 to 2001 and found no evidence of resistance to metronidazole or vancomycin.
 Hecht, et al[82] studied 110 strains collected between 1983 and 2004.
 All strains were sensitive to metronidazole at less than or equal to 0.5 ug/mL.
 Bourgault et al[83] looked at 251 isolates collected during the outbreak in Quebec, Canada, which started in 2003.
 Of these, 69% were the B1 epidemic strain, while 11% were the NAP2 strain by PFGE.
 All isolates were sensitive to metronidazole and vancomycin.
 There was no increase in MIC’s compared to historical isolates.